Vidit Gujrathi: 2018–present

-Vidit won the Challenger event of the 2018 Tata Steel Chess Tournament by a full point, going undefeated with a score of 9/13.
+Gujrathi won the Challenger event of the 2018 Tata Steel Chess Tournament by a full point, going undefeated with a score of 9/13.
 He qualified for the Masters event of the 2019 tournament, where he had a respectable 7/13 showing, including a win over former world champion Vladimir Kramnik.

 From 22–26 November 2019, he competed in the Tata Steel Rapid and Blitz as a wildcard competitor.
 He finished in a tie for eighth with fellow wildcard Pentala Harikrishna.
 He played in the Skilling Open, the first event of the Champions Chess Tour 2021.

 He was the captain of the historic gold medal-winning Indian team in Online Chess Olympiad 2020.

-Through February and March 2022, Vidit played in the FIDE Grand Prix 2022.
+Through February and March 2022, Gujrathi played in the FIDE Grand Prix 2022.
 In the first leg, he tied for second with Daniil Dubov with 3/6 in Pool C. In the second leg, he finished second in Pool C with a result of 3/6, finishing 12th in the standings with seven points.

-Vidit qualified to the Chess World Cup 2023 by rating, replacing women's world chess champion Ju Wenjun.
+Gujrathi qualified to the Chess World Cup 2023 by rating, replacing women's world chess champion Ju Wenjun.
 He reached the round of 16, where he defeated Ian Nepomniachtchi to advance to the quarterfinals for his second consecutive World Cup.
 He lost to Nijat Abasov in the quarterfinals, missing out on a chance to qualify for the Candidates Tournament.

 He played in the FIDE Grand Swiss Tournament 2023 from 25 October to 5 November 2023.
 He lost in the first round, but won 7 out of his next 10 games to win the tournament with a score of 8½/11.
-Vidit qualified to the Candidates Tournament 2024 by finishing in the top two of the Grand Swiss.
-The All India Chess Federation announced a financial assistance of ₹20 million for Candidates preparation to Vidit, R Praggnanandhaa and R Vaishali.
+Gujrathi qualified to the Candidates Tournament 2024 by finishing in the top two of the Grand Swiss.
+The All India Chess Federation announced a financial assistance of ₹20 million for candidates preparation to Gujrathi, R Praggnanandhaa and R Vaishali.

 He finished sixth in the Candidates Tournament 2024, notably defeating Hikaru Nakamura in both of their games.

+At the 45th Chess Olympiad in September 2024, Gujrathi was part of the Indian team that won gold medal in the open section in Budapest.

-In March 2025, Vidit won the Paris Freestyle Chess Grand Slam Play-In and qualified for Paris Freestyle Chess Grand Slam.
+In March 2025, Gujrathi won the Paris Freestyle Chess Grand Slam Play-In and qualified for Paris Freestyle Chess Grand Slam.